necst/trilli/AE.md

     source <YOUR_PATH_TO_XRT>/setup.sh
     source <YOUR_PATH_TO_VITIS>/2022.1/settings64.sh
     ```
-4. Build the host code
+4. Build the host code for all the necessary configurations:
     ```bash
     ./build_hosts.sh
     ```
-    This will create multiple folders under `build/` containing the multiple configurations that should be tested.
+    This will create multiple folders under `build/` containing the various configurations that should be tested.
-5. Copy the plotting folder `paper_fig/` and some utils script into `build/` by running:
+5. Finish packing the builds into the `build/` folder by running:
     ```bash
     ./finish_packing.sh
     ```